abhijithnadig/Health-and-Wellness-assistant-using-Llama2/vectorstore/db_faiss/readme.txt

-this is the folder, where the pickle files are created . pls delete this file when running it.
+this is the folder, where the pickle files are created . pls delete this files when running it.